 |Tuberization Photoperiod||Short Day|

-Solanum brevicaule (brevicaule, meaning short stemmed) is primarily distributed from southern Peru to central Bolivia.
+Solanum brevicaule is a wild potato species found from southern Peru to central Bolivia.
 Plants reach about two feet tall, occasionally up to three feet.
 Stolons reach 3-4 feet long, perhaps as long as six feet in some cases (Ochoa 1990, as S. sparsipilum).
-Tubers round to ovate, one to two inches long, larger in cultivation, mostly white to tan, but I ran accross one accession that produces some blue tubers.
+Tubers round to ovate, one to two inches long, larger in cultivation, mostly white to tan, but I ran across one accession that produces some blue tubers.
 Flowers light blue to dark blue.
 Berries round to ovate, typically speckled.
 Found up to about the 13,000 foot elevation, but mostly lower.
 Often grows in dry environments and has good drought resistance.
+The specific epithet, brevicaule, means “short stemmed.”

 Solanum brevicaule is a geographically and morphologically diverse species.
 Boundaries between it and its nearest relatives are uncertain.
 Twenty species, including diploids, tetraploids, and hexaploids, are often lumped together in a “Solanum brevicaule Complex.”
 Van den Berg (1998) and Alvarez (2008) performed comprehensive morphological studies of the species in the S. brevicaule Complex and found little basis for division into more than three species, but inconclusive evidence even for that.
 The future probably holds additional taxonomic consolidation of S. brevicaule and its closest relatives.